HOMEINFR'ACTION 011THE FESTIVALABOUTPROJECTSLINKSE-SERVICEARCHIVESSITE-MAP

 Partnerships

-Infr'Action is a young festival with the obective to expand.
+Infr'Action is a festival which after nine years of existence continues to develop.
 It is also an organisation that works actively to stimulate the circulation and promotion of performance art in Europe.

 DSCF5733